 Which of these plants are you most looking for harvesting?
 If you’re already gathering Sonoran Desert plants already, share with me some of your recipes!

-Melody Flynn is working on creating the vanlife lifestyle blog, Vandalf the White which will become a website dedicated to travel, cooking high fat-low carb meals while on the move, as well as maintaining her lifestyle abroad.
-Most of her foraging experience occurred in the Pacific Northwest, but after spending a year in the Southwest, she has become enamored with desert wild plants.
+Melody Flynn is an assistant and writer at Grow Forage Cook Ferment.
+Most of her foraging experience has occurred in the Pacific Northwest, but after spending a year in the Southwest, she has become enamored with desert wild plants.